+At Simmons Hanly Conroy, we have a depth of experience and success representing businesses in litigation against other businesses on a contingency basis.
 Most law firms will not take this approach.
 The traditional law firm model eschews risk and accepts client engagements only at ever-increasing hourly billing rates.
-The Firm is different.
+Simmons Hanly Conroy is different.

 Attorneys’ fees and litigation expenses can be overwhelming.
 We have the resources and the expertise to work together with you to develop the billing arrangement that makes the most sense for you.

 Our experience in commercial and business litigation includes, but is not limited to: